ngjsjordan/tp/docs/DeveloperGuide.md

 ### Adding a client

-1. Adding a client while all persons are shown.
+1. Adding a client while all clients are shown.

-    1. Prerequisites: List all persons using the `list` command.
+    1. Prerequisites: List all clients using the `list` command.
 The following test cases will use the sample data.
 If the sample data has been cleared/modified, simply delete the json file to regenerate it.

     1. Test case: `add n/Rahul Dravid p/99262658 e/rahuldravid@example.com r/buyer a/Block 72 Clementi Road, #12-34 pt/HDB_3` <br>
        Expected: A new client is added at index 7 of the clients' list.